 There’s nothing quite as refreshing as stepping into a cool, comfortable home on a hot, humid summer day.
 It’s a sensation we’ve enjoyed since 1902 when modern air conditioning was invented by Willis Carrier.
 For most people, it’s hard to imagine life without it.
-However, like any other mechanical device, an air conditioner and its many components require some basic cleaning and maintenance to continue operating at its best.
-It’s kind of like when you buy a new car, you know the key to keeping it running its best is to keep the engine tuned up, the oil changed, and the wheels balanced and rotated.
+However, like many other mechanical devices, air conditioners require some basic cleaning and maintenance to continue operating at their best It’s kind of like when you buy a new car, you know the key to keeping it running its best is to keep the engine tuned up, the oil changed, and the wheels balanced and rotated.
 When it comes to central air conditioning, cleaning your air conditioner coils is integral to the long-term health of the system.
-Air conditioner coil cleaning can help you save money, maintain efficiency and extend the system’s life expectancy.
+Air conditioner coil cleaning is an important part of air conditioner maintenance and can help you save money, maintain efficiency and extend the system’s life expectancy.

 In a split-system central air conditioner, there is an indoor unit, typically a furnace and evaporator coil or fan coil, and an outdoor unit, often referred to as the air conditioning unit.
 Each of these units houses a coil that is vital to the air conditioning process.
 Inside the home, the evaporator coil, sometimes referred to as the cooling coil, is located on the air intake side of the fan coil or the outlet side of the furnace.
 Its job is to remove heat from indoor air so the blower fan can return cool, refreshing air to the home.